 We have not stopped providing shelter services since the pandemic began although we have had to offer services very differently.
 Since the onset of COVID-19, shelter guests have been staying in hotel rooms (non-congregate setting), where our guests receive all the same services (food, transportation, health services, case management, legal) that they did in the congregate shelter.
 The SDRRN and JFS have been preparing for the increase of asylum-seeking families to the Southern California Region due to potential changes in immigration policy due to the federal and other administration changes.

 Volunteers are the heart of our work—and we need your help.
 Please see below for current opportunities.

 On-Call Airport Guide

 Help families navigate the ins and outs of transportation by serving as a guide!
-Guides are responsible for picking up families from their respective hotels, helping them print their boarding tickets, and escorting families through the airport or greyhound station until they are at their boarding gate.
+Guides are responsible for meeting the families curbside at the terminal, helping them print their boarding tickets, and escorting families through TSA until they are at their boarding gate.
 Positions available 7 days a week!

 On-Call Medical Advocate

 In this role, volunteers help drive family members to their medical appointments and provide a follow-up report to the shelter manager with any updates or future appointments made.
 Due to COVID, volunteers need to remain in their vehicle during the appointment or provide a phone number for nurses to call when the appointment is complete.
 As an advocate, you have the opportunity to ensure that families are treated with dignity and respect while navigating the medical system and serve as a reminder that they are not alone.

 Are you looking for a contactless way to support asylum-seekers?
 This opportunity may be for you!
-Shelter Couriers are responsible for picking up meals, clothing, and supplies from a JFS location and dropping them off outside hotel doors to ensure that families get the resources they need while in our care.
+Shelter Couriers are responsible for packing meals, clothing, and other supplies from a JFS location and dropping them off outside hotel doors to ensure that families get the resources they need while in our care.

 All positions will require you to adhere to our COVID-19 protocols for the safety of our clients, staff, and other volunteers.